The Journal of Medicine and Medical Sciences (JMMS) (ISSN-2141-9477) publishes articles (Bimonthly) in all subject areas in our open access journals.

 Authors are invited to submit complete unpublished Research Paper, Survey Paper, Informative Article, Case Studies, Review Papers, Comparative Studies, Dissertation Chapters, Research Proposals or Synopsis, which are not under review in any other conference or journal in the following, but not limited to, topic areas.
 All tracks are open to both research and industry contributions.
 All authors must agree on the content of the manuscript and its submission for publication in this journal before it is submitted to us.

-Type of Articles Accepted: Research Paper, Medical opinions, Informative Article, Case Studies, and Review Papers
+Type of Articles Accepted: Research Paper, Medical opinions, Informative Article, Case Study, and Review Papers

 Regular articles: These should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be the minimum required to describe and interpret the work clearly.